jlmelville/rnndescent/README.md

 ## Current Status

+*18 September 2021* The `"hamming"` metric now supports integer-valued (not just binary) inputs, thanks to a contribution from
+[Vitalie Spinu](https://github.com/vspinu).
+The older metric code path for binary data only is supported via `metric = "bhamming"`.

 *20 June 2021* A big step forward in usefulness with the addition of the `prepare_search_graph` function which creates and prunes an undirected search graph from the neighbor graph for use with the (now re-named) `graph_knn_query`